gdelazzari/SpaceApps2017/NeuralNetwork/README.md

 ### Notes
 + This is an example `_target.jpg` image file used to train the network on a specific frame: ![](https://github.com/gdelazzari/SpaceApps2017/raw/master/Images/nn_target_example.jpg)

 + The C programming is awful, I know, but I really was in a hurry.
-Everything was made in probably 2 to 3 hours.
+Everything was made in probably 2 to 3 hours (network training, tuning and testing included)